-The degree of damping of the compression can be adjusted with the knob 1.
-Turn the knob counterclockwise to increase damping, turn it clockwise to reduce damping during rebounding.
+Hydraulic rebound damping determines the reaction when the fork is rebound.
+By turning the adjusting screw (REB), the degree of damping of the rebound can be adjusted.
+Turn the knob clockwise to increase damping, turn it counterclockwise to reduce damping during rebounding.